 - “Now Joshua was clothed with filthy garments, and was standing before the Angel.
 Then He answered and spoke to those who stood before Him, saying, ‘Take away the filthy garments from him.’
 And to him He said, ‘See, I have removed your iniquity from you, and I will clothe you with rich robes.’”
 (Zechariah 3:3-4)

-- “Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
-And of some have compassion, making a difference: And others save with fear, pulling them out of the fire; hating even the garment spotted by the flesh.”
-(Jude 1:21-23).
+- “keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
+And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh.”
+(Jude 1:21-23)

-- “Behold, I come as a thief.
-Blessed is he that watcheth, and keepeth his garments, lest he walk naked, and they see his shame” (Revelation 16:15)
+- “Behold, I am coming as a thief.
+Blessed is he who watches, and keeps his garments, lest he walk naked and they see his shame.”
+(Revelation 16:15)

 - “But when the king came in to see the guests, he saw a man there who did not have on a wedding garment.
 So he said to him, ‘Friend, how did you come in here without a wedding garment?’
 And he was speechless.
 Then the king said to the servants, ‘Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth.”
 (Matthew 22:11-13)